firogh/notes/about.md

 ---
 title: Firo Yang
 date: 2015-01-30T15:33:51+08:00
-description: ""
-tags:
-topics:
-url: /about
 ---
-My chinese name is 杨永明, 永(yong) is 行辈(seniority in the family) means prosperous family.
-I am a junior philosoher, applied sociologist and Linux kernel hacker.
-Now, I live in Beijing and worked in 极路由, a router manufacturer.
-Connect me though email:
+# My current working, if you are doing the same things, feel free to get touch with me.
+Learning theory of computation.
+Trying to prove or get the relationship between TOC and programming abilties.
+Reading SICP.
+Reading The science of programming
+Reading First Draft of a Report on the EDVAC by John von Neumann Reading 控制论与科学方法论
+# My works:
+Quantitative Congnition - The Philosophy On Which I Live 奔腾年代(Chinese version, under construction)
+The Common Cognition Language(under construction)
+The orgnizations of knowledge(under construction)

+Email:
 echo -e '#define mb(a,b) a##@b\nmb(firogm,gmail.com)'|gcc -E -x c - 2>&-|tail -n 1

-认识论, 旅行, 健身, 化妆品, 内核, 文学, 日式动画游戏, Karl Popper, 维特根斯坦, 木心 any topic is welcome:-)
-# The person who inspire me
+# Persons who inspire me
 [Leonardo da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci)
 <a href="https://en.wikipedia.org/wiki/Elon_Musk" target="_blank">Elon Musk</a>
 <a href="https://en.wikipedia.org/wiki/Aaron_Swartz" target="_blank">Aaron Swartz</a>[The Internet's Own Boy: The Story of Aaron Swartz](https://www.youtube.com/embed/vXr-2hwTk58)